Download these instructions and information booklet as a PDF (7.3MB)

 4. Discuss

-Discuss the topics on each of the Conversations workshop cards.
-These can be tackled in any order.
+Discuss the conversation topics in any order.
 Record the needs and preferences of residents, some of which may be common amongst residents, whereas others may be specific to a particular resident or their home.
-These findings will be used to help prioritise the retrofit works to be tackled in the options workshop.
+These findings will be used to help prioritise the retrofit works to be considered in the options workshop.
+The workshop may need to be carried out over more than one sitting.

 Larger groups: the conversations questionnaire

-Larger groups of residents may make a face to face workshop impractical.
-A questionnaire can be used instead to gather input on the conversation topics.
+Larger groups of residents may make a face-to-face workshop impractical.
+A questionnaire can be used instead to gather responses to the conversation topics.

 Options workshop instructions

-This workshop can be carried out with all residents involved when there is a smaller group, or else just those who are directly involved in the planning and execution of the retrofit, representing the needs and preferences gathered in the conversations workshop or questionnaire.
+This workshop can be carried out with all residents involved when there is a smaller group, or else just a working group who are responsible for planning and execution of the retrofit, representing the needs and preferences gathered in the conversations workshop or questionnaire

 1. Property information